nikolamilosevic86/local-genAI-search/README.md

-Local GenAI Search is your local generative search engine based on Llama3 8B model that can run localy on 32GB laptop or computer (developed with MacBookPro M2 with 32BG RAM)
+Local GenAI Search is your local generative search engine based on Llama3 8B model that can run localy on 32GB laptop or computer (developed with MacBookPro M2 with 32BG RAM).

 ## How to run